G00378925/caladium/README.md

 <!-- --><!-- --><!-- Client --><!-- --><!-- -->
 <!-- --><!-- --><!--        --><!-- --><!-- -->
 <!-- --><!-- --><!--        --><!-- --><!-- -->
-### Client
+### GUI Application
-You must make sure you are on Microsoft Windows for this part as `iexpress.exe` is required.
+You must make sure you are on Microsoft Windows for this part, as `iexpress.exe` is required.
 Run the following commands in `Command Prompt`, making sure you are in the Caladium root directory.
 ```batch
 cd client